z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/pgbouncer-ini.md

     Default: 0

 server\_check\_delay
-:   How long to keep released connections available for re-use without running sanity-check queries on it.
+:   How long to keep released connections available for re-use without running confidence-check queries on it.
 If 0, then the query is run always.

     Default: 30.0

 server\_check\_query
 :   A simple do-nothing query to test the server connection.

-    If an empty string, then sanity checking is disabled.
+    If an empty string, then confidence checking is deactivated.

     Default: SELECT 1;